 Dr. Sabin continued to be a powerful force in the international scientific community as medical statesman, consultant, and lecturer until the end of his life.
 His contributions were not just in the scientific realm but included a more global perspective of humanitarianism.
 He became an advocate for peace and fought the diseases of ignorance and poverty by espousing the same strategies of mutual trust and international cooperation which led to his conquest of polio.

 Dr. Sabin died on March 3, 1993.
-He is buried at Arlington National Cemetery, near Washington, D.C.
+His wife, Heloisa, died on October 12, 2016.
+Dr. Sabin and Heloisa are buried at Arlington National Cemetery, near Washington, D.C.